Campus, Local Community Invited to Participate in

 Special Nutrition Consultation Program

-Tanya Horacek, associate professor, nutrition.
-The deadline to sign up to participate is February 27,
+by Tanya Horacek, associate professor, nutrition.
+The deadline to sign up to participate is October 18.

 Consultation sessions are private and individualized, with flexible scheduling and locations.
 The series of four